EyasuTeshome/shifttracker/job-search/how-to-submit-a-job-application-MVP2.md

 2. Look carefully at your resume and identify if any edits would make you stand out for that particular job.
 Then, go ahead and customize it.
 3. Read the cover letter that you created in the core program and customize it for the position you are applying for.

-### Step 5: Send the job application and move the Huntr entry to the next stage
+### Step 5: Send the job application and register this fact in the Job Application Tracking Sheet

 As you have experienced, submitting customized job applications involves time and effort.
 This investment is worthwhile for the jobs that are especially interesting for you for different reasons.
 Still, you cannot invest the same amount of time in them if you meet our recommendation of sending between 2 and 4 applications daily.
 The trick is to make strategic decisions once you find a job opportunity.
 How close is it to your dream job?
 Is there something that makes you a good fit for that position?
 Are there required attributes that you are missing?
 Decide if you want to apply for the job and how much time and effort you will invest in customizing your application materials.

 In some cases, it can be worth applying for a job even though you don’t meet all the requirements or are not 100% sure about the company.
 You never know whether the recruiter will select you for some other reason.
 And, if they invite you for an interview, you can always revisit your decision.

-**The number of applications submitted will be used to track your progress during job searching at Microverse and will appear in your Progress View Page in the Student Dashboard.
-We will consider your Huntr board as the source for this indicator.**

 **Apply what you've learned**

 1. Submit your job application.
-2. Move the job entry in your Huntr board from the “Wishlist” to the “Applied” stage.
+2. Go to your personal Job Application Tracking Sheet and check "Yes" under the "Apply" column and note the date.
-3. Copy the link of your Huntr board in Section 2 of the [template](https://docs.google.com/document/d/13traiMD2fp_dn5bVS5nUtXmBVQDmz9q_Z7p727NnsjE/edit#heading=h.yegj1fdxqsoo).
+3. Copy the link to your personal Job Application Tracking Sheet.

 ## Submit your exercise